 Improving the quality of work to improve brand reputation

-Good communication can often have an impact on employee satisfaction: when you have tools that facilitate the exchange of information between staff or externally, with end customers, it makes it possible to work in an organised environment, where you have all the tools you need to do your job.
+Good internal and external communication can often have an impact on employee satisfaction: when you have tools that facilitate the exchange of information between staff or externally, with end customers, it makes it possible to work in an organised environment, where you have all the tools you need to do your job.

 This image is also perceived externally, as the work of the staff is valued and supported by a shared and innovative corporate culture, thanks to the use of appropriate technologies.